-Your champions are well-regarded leaders of each team that will primarily use the CRM.
+Your champions are well-regarded leaders of each team who will primarily use the CRM.
 Haimann considers them one of your best assets in promoting adoption of the CRM among your full staff, some of whom may be reluctant to alter their daily habits and processes.

 “It needs to be communicated that the CRM is a tool that will help all levels within the organization,” Haimann said.

-Work with your various teams to forecast the specific effects this CRM will have on your business during the implementation process, the initial six months after launch as your team acclimates, and the following 12 months once the CRM is a fixed part of their daily use.
+Work with your various teams to forecast the specific effects this CRM will have on your business during the implementation process, the initial six months after launch as your team acclimates and the following 12 months once the CRM is a fixed part of their daily use.

 Some of the most useful reports are cost-benefit analyses and implementation timelines.
 Be mindful that production may dip during various stages of the rollout.
 Resources will be focused on installation while employees learn new practices, and general expenses can increase depending on the training and consulting services you select.

 Cleaning your data and migrating it into the new CRM platform will be the longest element of the implementation.
-Even an ideal data set of your customers, finances, and messaging services that contains entirely correct and current information requires several weeks to transfer.
+Even an ideal data set of your customers, finances and messaging services that contains entirely correct and current information requires several weeks to transfer.
 Missing or incorrect data needs to be acquired and fixed, or it will reduce the effectiveness of your CRM.

 Goldenberg says to first decide which data is necessary to migrate for you to minimize the costs and time of working with irrelevant information.
 He has found that too much data, especially at launch, becomes a burden on its users.

 Once the CRM platform is operational, trust your champions to spearhead training initiatives with their general staff.
-By this point, the champions should be familiar with the system, its benefits, and how to use the tools.
+By this point, the champions should be familiar with the system, its benefits and how to use the tools.

 Most CRM offerings include training and consulting programs to enable businesses to get the most out of their platforms.
 During this testing phase, assign your IT team to perform quality assurance tests.
 Some bugs are inevitable, but you don’t want the opening launch to be marred by many urgent IT fixes while the system is live.

-Key takeaway: Follow this six-step plan focused on realistic goals and actionable data to successfully launch your CRM software with full buy-in from your team.
+Follow this six-step plan focused on realistic goals and actionable data to successfully launch your CRM software with full buy-in from your team.